 Many have asked me for a more thorough education.
 I don't believe in ‘courses’ or at least I can't come up with a system that doesn't involve many hours of working out and many months of study.
 I would, however, like to share the information since I think it is very useful.
 Some have also asked me to write it down since they are not able to visit the studio in person.

-However, without the help of Pilates himself, it is not possible to recreate the method exactly as practiced by him, yet I have tried to collect the biggest portion of the method to date.
-Not only there is 'fresh' material, but his lists and orders of exercises.
+However, without the help of Pilates himself, it is not possible to recreate the method exactly as practised by him; yet, I have tried to collect the biggest portion of the method to date.
+Not only is there 'fresh' material, but his lists and orders of exercises.
 Orders for the Mat, Reformer, Wunda, Table, Arms, Workouts on 12,… are included as they were set up by Joseph.

 There is more material included in the book than any official course out there.
-Yet, is not a manual nor it tries to comply with any present view of Pilates.
-None of the present Pilates courses teach his body of work as he set it, if anything else because they lack the information to do so and/or decided to deliver a different flavor of the method.
-An independent, un-colored, unbranded, un-named type of Pilates (There is no word left to describe it.
-They have all been used: original, authentic, real, true…)
+Yet, it is not a manual nor does it try to comply with any present view of Pilates.
+None of the current Pilates courses teach his body of work as he set it, if anything else because they lack the information to do so and/or decided to deliver a different flavour of the method.
+This book deals with all the output from Joseph as a unit in an independent, uncoloured, unbranded, unnamed manner.
+It is not about a type of Pilates.
+I won't choose a word to define it.
+There is no word left to describe it.
+They have all been used: original, authentic, real, true…

 I have tried to create a book that encourages both the individual and the trainer to work out using the original method and to explore what it can offer that is of value for them.
 After all, that is the best research anyone can do.

 I think his version of the method is pretty 'airtight'.
 It makes sense and is more consistent than current versions of the method.
-However, it is way more lively and it offers more freedom in its execution, without loosing the goal of attaining control .
-It offers a safe way to reach the highest level of achievement when practiced, as instructed by Pilates himself and not mixed up with other styles.
+However, it is way more lively and it offers more freedom in its execution, without losing the goal of attaining control.
+It offers a safe way to reach the highest level of achievement when practised, as instructed by Pilates himself, and not mixed up with other styles.